Al3zama1/swe-notes/CCNA/20 - RIP & EIGRP.md

 * R1 advertises 172.16.1.0/28 (NOT 172.16.0.0/16) to its RIP neighbors (R2, R3 in this case).
 * Although there are no RIP neighbors connected to G2/0, R1 will continuously send RIP advertisements out of G2/0.
 This is unnecessary traffic, so G2/0 should be configured as a **passive interface**.
 	* `R1(config-router)#passive-interface g2/0`
-* EiGRP and OSPF both have the same passive interface functionality, using the same command.
+* EIGRP and OSPF both have the same passive interface functionality, using the same command.
 #### Advertise a default Route into RIP
 * R1 has been configured with a default gateway/route (203.0.113.0/30).
 RIP is then used to tell R2, R3, and R4 (in this case) about the default route so that they can reach the internet.
 	* R1 will advertise the route to R2 and R3.
 They will then advertise it to R4.

 R4 after receiving default route from both, R3 and R2.
 ![default information originate command](./img2/default-information-originate-command.png)
 * R4 has two ways to get to the default route.
 Through F2/0 and G0/0.
 Only one of them is listed as the gateway of last resort.
-However, because both routes have the same hop-count, R4 ill load-balance traffic over the two routes.
+However, because both routes have the same hop-count, R4 will load-balance traffic over the two routes.
 	* RIP uses hop count as its metric and they both make 2 hops.
 There is a tie between the two routes, therefore the traffic will be load balanced
 #### Show IP Protocols
 `R1#show ip protocols`